canonical/pylxd/doc/source/contributing.rst

 ``run_integration_tests``.
 This is because the default is to test on Ubuntu Bionic, with Ubuntu Xenial (16.04) for maintenance purposes.

-.. note: A script to automate running the integration tests needs to be added.
+.. note:: A script to automate running the integration tests needs to be added.

 Some hints on how to run the integration tests: